 DLG highly recommends applicants to meet/discuss with CDBG staff at the minimum of 45 days prior to submission of an application.
-DLG has the option to make site visits to the project site.
-Project questions may be presented to applicants via letter or email.
+DLG has the option to make site visits to the project area.
+Applicants may receive project questions via letter and/or email.